JudeAnto/CSCI3055u-Final-Project-Rust/README.md

 `let x = vec![1,2,3,4];` is 'static, but `let x = vec![&1,&2,&3,&4]` isn't, since the latter is a `Vec<&'a int>`

 7. *What are some of the strengths and weaknesses of the language?*
-> Rust is a great language because it is a systems language in that it gives you the level of flexibility and control you get with a language like C or C++, but at the same time it is safe by default (immense security).
+> Rust is a great because it is a systems language in that it gives you the level of flexibility and control you get with a language like C or C++, but at the same time it is safe by default (immensely security focused).
 It has a good type system, and a powerful concept around memory management: no memory leak nor null pointer exception and db connections!

 > However, Rust is a bit harder to learn (although its syntax is relatively simple), has different concepts that must sink in your mind before becoming proficient.
 Rust is very explicit, as it throws a lot of wrenches in their path, ownership/borrowing, failures that must be dealt with immediately (rather than exceptions that can be ignored).
 Also, it currently doesn’t have a lot of open source libs in comparison to other large scale langaues such as Java and C++.
 Overall, rust is somewhat unfriendly to beginners, however if you put the time and effort, its performance and reliability will soon grow on you!